M. J. Walker: College career

 As a sophomore, Walker averaged 7.5 points and 2.2 rebounds per game.
 Florida State compiled a 29–8 record and reached the Sweet Sixteen of the NCAA Tournament.
 At the conclusion of his junior season, Walker was named All-ACC Honorable Mention.
 As a senior, he averaged 12.2 points, 2.5 rebounds, and 2.5 assists per game, earning Second Team All-ACC honors.
 Following the season, he declared for the 2021 NBA draft, forgoing the additional season of eligibility granted by the NCAA due to the COVID-19 pandemic.

 Professional career

 Westchester Knicks (2021)

 After going undrafted in the 2021 NBA draft, Walker signed with the New York Knicks on August 20, 2021, but was waived on October 16.
 In October 2021, he joined the Westchester Knicks as an affiliate player.
 Walker averaged 10.2 points, 3.5 rebounds and 2.7 assists per game.

 Phoenix Suns (2021–2022)

 He signed a 10-day COVID-19 hardship exemption contract with the Phoenix Suns on December 30, 2021.
 He appeared briefly in two games for the Suns that season.

-Return to the Knicks (2022–present)
+Return to Westchester (2022–2023)

 On January 9, 2022, Walker was reacquired by the Westchester Knicks.
 On September 22, Walker resigned with the Knicks on a training camp deal but was waived a day later.

 On October 24, 2022, Walker was named to the training camp roster for the Knicks.

+Vancouver Bandits (2023)

+On June 6, 2023, Walker signed with the Vancouver Bandits of the Canadian Elite Basketball League.
+However, he was released on July 8 after averaging 11.2 points through 9 games for the club.

+Brampton Honey Badgers (2023)

+On July 29, 2023, Walker signed with the Brampton Honey Badgers ahead of the postseason.

+Saint-Quentin (2023–2024)

+On August 3, 2023, Walker signed with Saint-Quentin of the LNB Pro A.

+Greensboro Swarm (2024)

+On January 19, 2024, Walker joined the Greensboro Swarm.

+Canterbury Rams (2024)

+On March 12, 2024, Walker signed with the Canterbury Rams of the New Zealand National Basketball League (NZNBL) for the 2024 season.

+Return to Greensboro (2024–2025)

+On October 27, 2024, Walker rejoined the Greensboro Swarm, but was waived on November 13, after one game.
+However, he was re-signed six days later.